SajeYrid/python/UPDATE PLANS.md

     File "C:\Users\THunt001\Documents\GitHub\Python\door.py", line 280, in dinomove
       print(f"PLASTIC DINO bit you for {dinoatck}!")
-  UnboundLocalError: cannot access local variable 'dinoatck' where it is not associated with a value

-Area 1 (Unbroken Door)
+  UnboundLocalError: cannot access local variable 'dinoatck' where it is not associated with a value Area 1 (Unbroken Door)
-  Look around should hint about moving and looking North, South, East, and West.
+  ADDED: Look around should hint about moving and looking North, South, East, and West.
   Key:
     ADDED: "Equip Key", "Get Key", and "Pick Up Key" should perform the same command as "Take Key" Battle against door:
-    ADDED: Punch and Fight Door should perform the same command as attack door does.

-Area 1 (Broken Door)
+    ADDED: Punch and Fight Door should perform the same command as attack door does Area 1 (Broken Door)
     ADDED: The ability to also type "Brick Wall" rather than just "Wall"
     Wall: